 This option uses cytotoxic drugs that circulate in the bloodstream to reach the lymphoma cells.

-For low-grade non-Hodgkin lymphoma, most patients typically have “CVP” regimen (Cyclophosphamide, Vincristine, and Prednisolone) along with Rituximab.
+For low-grade NHL, most patients typically have “CVP” regimen (Cyclophosphamide, Vincristine, and Prednisolone) along with Rituximab.

 Other chemotherapy options, for those whose lymphoma returns after first treatment or those who are at Stage 3 or Stage 4, include:

 - FMD (Fludarabine, Mitoxantrone, and Dexamethasone)